 Is melatonin safe?
 It’s quite safe when taken by mouth for short periods of time.
 It can also be safe for some people to take it long term.
 Melatonin has been used safely for up to two years.
 (18)

 Some people experience vivid dreams or nightmares when taking melatonin, and taking too much melatonin can disrupt circadian rhythms.
 Other possible side effects of melatonin include headache, dizziness, daytime sleepiness, short-term feelings of depression, stomach cramps, irritability and decreased libido.
 For men, breast enlargement (gynecomastia) and reduced sperm count are also possible.
-If you feel drowsy the morning after taking melatonin, try taking a lower dose.
+If you experience drowsiness the morning after taking melatonin, try taking a lower dose.

 Pregnant or nursing women should not take melatonin.
 Melatonin is a hormone so if you have a history of hormonal-related health issues then you should only use melatonin under the supervision of a doctor.